romanjeanpierre/Phish_Artifacts_Investigation/README.md

 <h4>4) Artifact Analysis and Investigation:</h4>
 <p>
-    Use tools like enterprise-grade sandboxing, URL2PNG, VirusTotal, IPVoid, WannaBrowser, and a virtual machine to investigate the email, web, and file-based artifacts.
+    Use tools like enterprise-grade sandboxing, URL2PNG, VirusTotal, IPVoid, WannaBrowser, and a virtual machine to investigate email, web, and file-based artifacts.
 </p>

 <h4>5) Take Defensive Measures:</h4>